alphagov/govuk-diff/README.md

 ## Tasks

-- [ ] Tasks
-- [ ] How many characters of the content ID are nearly unique?
+- [x] How many characters of the content ID are nearly unique? _Four_.
-- [ ] How long does `git checkout <commit>` take?
+- [x] How long does `git checkout <commit>` take? _Less than a second, with 80k commits_.
-- [ ] How long does `git blame` take?
+- [x] How long does `git blame` take? _Several seconds, with 80k commits_.
-- [ ] Find the thing for browsing Git repos
+- [] Find the thing for browsing Git repos. _Couldn't find it_.
-- [ ] `git commit` with a specific timestamp
+- [x] `git commit` with a specific timestamp.
-- [ ] Understand CRUD of documents via editions
+- [ ] Understand CRUD of documents via editions.
-- [ ] Understand which of GONE and other similar statuses should be implemented by deleting the file
+- [ ] Understand which of GONE and other similar statuses should be implemented by deleting the file.
+- [ ] Find out how the right to be forgotten is managed on GOV.UK and with the National Archives.

 ## Cloud SQL Postgres

+This took 16 hours to restore the 30GB Publishing API database backup file, so we abandoned it.
+The [GOV.UK Knowledge Graph](https://github.com/alphagov/govuk-knowledge-graph-gcp) can restore it in about an hour, by disabling some protections against data corruption, such as write-ahead-logging, and using an SSD drive directly connected to the instance (instead of over the network).

 - https://console.cloud.google.com/sql/instances/publishing/overview?project=generic-project-with-billing
 - https://cloud.google.com/sql/docs/postgres/connect-auth-proxy#unix-sockets